How long does it take to recover after tonsillectomy?

 Tonsillectomy recovery time is unique for each patient.
-Recovery time for children is much shorter than for adults, with seemingly less pain.
+The recovery timeline for children is much shorter than for adults, with seemingly less pain.
 My own eight year old son was back to his old self in less than a week after his tonsillectomy.
 This may have fanned the flames of my unreasonable expectations of my own recovery time as an adult.
 His was fairly typical of a child his age.
 Children’s bodies heal faster than adults’ do.

 Humor aside, ten days seems to be pretty typical.
 I added the .43 because so many people, myself included, thought they had it licked and went back to work around day ten, only to find they weren’t quite ready.
 As scabs slough off in second week of recovery, many adults experience a bit of a pain relapse, just as they thought they were almost recovered.
 This is a really tough period for many.
 They’ve spent almost two weeks with minimal sleep, minimal nourishment, minimal activity, and lots of pain medicine.
 It can be downright depressing for adults recovering in this second week.

 I do hear from many adults whose recovery times are closer to a week – perhaps due to my good advice, perhaps due to genetics.
-It’s hard to say why some adults’ recovery times are shorter, and their experiences less traumatic.
+It’s hard to say why some adults’ recovery timelines are shorter, and their experiences less traumatic.
 There are also cases that drag out further.
 If you’re one of a small minority that requires re-cauterization for bleeding, or don’t take the proper precautions, (many of these are outlined here and in my book), your tonsillectomy recovery time may be as much as three or four weeks.
 I want to make an important point here- one that I cannot overemphasis: Stay hydrated!
 Keep drinking fluids!
 Dehydration is the worst enemy of the tonsillectomy patient.